Selecting and Picking Elements in Revit API

 TaskDialog.Show("Picked Elements by Rectangle", $"Elements: {elementNames}");

-To enhance user experience, you can try to retrieve already selected elements or, if none are selected, prompt the user to make a selection.
+To enhance user experience, you can retrieve already selected elements or, if none are selected, prompt the user to make a selection.

 C#